Hanna Reitsch: 1937–1945

 In September 1937, Reitsch was posted to the Luftwaffe testing centre at Rechlin-Lärz Airfield by Ernst Udet.

 Her flying skill, desire for publicity, and photogenic qualities made her a star of Nazi propaganda.
-Physically she was petite in stature, very slender with blonde hair, blue eyes and a "ready smile".
+Physically she was petite and very slender, with blonde hair, blue eyes and a "ready smile".
 She appeared in Nazi propaganda throughout the late 1930s and early 1940s.

 Reitsch was the first female helicopter pilot and one of the few pilots to fly the Focke-Achgelis Fa 61, the first fully controllable helicopter, for which she received the Military Flying Medal.
 In 1938, during the three weeks of the International Automobile Exhibition in Berlin, she made daily flights of the Fa 61 helicopter inside the Deutschlandhalle.

 In September 1938, Reitsch flew the DFS Habicht in the Cleveland National Air Races.
+By the end of the 1930s, Reitsch had set more than 40 flight altitude records and women's endurance records in gliding and unpowered flight.

 Reitsch was a test pilot on the Junkers Ju 87 Stuka dive bomber and Dornier Do 17 light/fast bomber projects, for which she received the Iron Cross, Second Class, from Hitler on 28 March 1941.
 Reitsch was asked to fly many of Germany's latest designs, among them the rocket-propelled Messerschmitt Me 163 Komet in 1942.
 A crash landing on her fifth Me 163 flight badly injured Reitsch; she spent five months in a hospital recovering.
 Reitsch received the Iron Cross First Class following the accident, one of only three women to do so.

-In February 1943 after news of the defeat in the Battle of Stalingrad she accepted an invitation from Generaloberst Robert Ritter von Greim to visit the Eastern Front.
+In February 1943 after news of the defeat in the Battle of Stalingrad, she accepted an invitation from Generaloberst Robert Ritter von Greim to visit the Eastern Front.
 She spent three weeks visiting Luftwaffe units, flying a Fieseler Fi 156 Storch.

-V-1, 1944
+V1 (1944)

 On 28 February 1944, she presented the idea of Operation Suicide to Hitler at Berchtesgaden, which "would require men who were ready to sacrifice themselves in the conviction that only by this means could their country be saved."
 Although Hitler "did not consider the war situation sufficiently serious to warrant them ... and ... this was not the right psychological moment", he gave his approval.
 The project was assigned to Gen. Günther Korten.
-There were about seventy volunteers who enrolled in the Suicide Group as pilots for the human glider-bomb.
+About 70 volunteers enrolled in the Suicide Group as pilots for the human glider-bomb.
 By April 1944, Reitsch and Heinz Kensche finished tests of the Me 328, carried aloft by a Dornier Do 217.
 By then, she was approached by SS-Obersturmbannführer Otto Skorzeny, a founding member of the SS- Selbstopferkommando Leonidas (Leonidas Squadron).
-They adapted the V-1 flying bomb into the Fieseler Fi 103R Reichenberg including a two-seater and a single-seater with and without the mechanisms to land.
-The plan was never implemented operationally, "the decisive moment had been missed."
+They adapted the V-1 flying bomb into the Fieseler Fi 103R Reichenberg, including a training single-seater with landing flaps, a training two-seater with no power unit, and an operation single-seater without landing flaps.
+The plan was never implemented operationally due to other war concerns.